Pictured are standing, Jennifer Rosenthal (left) Catherine Nevin (right) and sitting, Millie Cowart (left) and Sadie Cooley (right)

 Catherine Nevin, Library Director

 Catherine has lived in Brooklin her whole life and has been a frequent library visitor for over two decades.
 She attended George Stevens Academy, then Wheaton College in Massachusetts, where she majored in creative writing and classical civilizations.
 She then earned her master’s in library science with a concentration in IT.
-In her free time, she enjoys figure skating, sailing, and spending as much time on the water as possible.
+She currently lives in Blue Hill with her husband and son.
+In her free time, she enjoys figure skating, crocheting, and spending as much time on the water as possible.

 Jen moved with her family to the peninsula in 2021.
 She had her three young kids in tow the first time she visited the Friend Memorial Library, and they ended up creating paper airplanes with the librarians and flying them all over the place.
 The whole family fell in love with this sweet library and its warm community.
 Jen couldn’t pass up the chance to work here and practice all her funny character voices at Storytime each week.
 When she isn’t at the library singing, crafting, and helping patrons, Jen explores the outdoors with her family and their dogs, Quill and Poe.
 Her family loves to travel, and they always find the nearest train museum or vintage train ride wherever they go.
 She is a collector of children’s picture books and has a recommendation for almost every topic or occasion.
 She is delighted to share her love of literature and her desire to help others with the library community here in Brooklin.